ritz10001/Sudoku-Mastermind/README.md

 # Sudoku-Mastermind
 A Python based sudoku puzzle generator where the user can either choose to solve a randomly generated sudoku board or watch a CPU solve any sudoku board in mere seconds, using a powerful backtracking (recursive) algorithm.

+NOTE: Here, all empty zeroes in the board are represented with the number "0".
+The reason for this is because usage of different data types can lead to lots of exceptions.

 Here are a few pictures showing the gameplay:

 Sudoku board where the user plays on his/her own: